 FinGate is the gateway to financial activities at Stanford.
 Search financial topics to find policies and processes associated with that topic.

 The Graduate Academic Policies and Procedures handbook (GAP) contains university policies and other information related to the academic progress of Stanford graduate students.

 The National Bureau of Economic Research (NBER) has a relationship with Stanford University such that faculty can submit proposals through NBER as long as those proposals meet the parameters described in these memos and matrix.

 The Office of Postdoctoral Affairs (OPA) maintains a website with policies that impact our postdocs.
 This link will redirect you to the postdoc policy page.

 The Property Management Manual contains policies and procedures regarding the acquisition, maintenance, reporting, and disposition of capital equipment.

 The Space Inventory Policy contains policies and procedures for tracking space use and conducting the space inventory.

 NIH Grants Policy Statement (Revised Dec 2019) - This version applies to all NIH grants and cooperative agreements for budget periods beginning on or after October 1, 2019.

-Foreign Engagement Disclosures (Matrix) - The U.S. government has growing concerns about inappropriate influence by foreign governments over federally funded research.
+Examples of What to Disclose to NIH about Senior/Key Personnel on Applications and Awards (Matrix) - The U.S. government has growing concerns about inappropriate influence by foreign governments over federally funded research.
 Full transparency in NIH applications and throughout the life of an NIH grant is critical.
 NIH requires the disclosure of all sources of research support, foreign components, and financial conflicts of interest.
 Refer to the table located on this document for guidance on what to disclose, and where to disclose it.

 Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1) –This is effective for proposals submitted, or due, on or after June 1, 2020.